HumanSignal/label-studio/docs/source/guide/webhook_reference.md

 ## Task Created

 Sent when a task is created in Label Studio.
+See how to [set up a webhook for this event](webhooks.html).

 ### Webhook payload details